RH-devs/FUN-YOGA/README.md

 - Materials on HTML and CSS provided by [W3 Schools](https://www.w3schools.com) was applied to work on flexbox and grid and some other sections.

+- I also used materials by Coders on Youtube for the creation of the card section for workshop.

 - The icons used for the benefits section and in the footer were taken from [Font Awesome](https://www.Fontawesome.com).

 - My mentor also assist with areas where i had difficulties such as navigation menu on small screens and lessons taught by Code Institute.